SeaQL/seaql.github.io/SeaORM/docs/07-advanced-query/02-conditional-expression.md

 # Conditional Expressions

-You can add conditions to SeaORM find with `filter` method, you can also restrict the aggregated result with `having` method.
-Both of them take [`sea_query::Condition`](https://docs.rs/sea-query/0.12.7/sea_query/query/struct.Condition.html) as parameter.
+You can add conditions to SeaORM find with the `filter` method.
+You can also restrict the aggregated result with `having` method.
+Both of them take [`sea_query::Condition`](https://docs.rs/sea-query/0.12.7/sea_query/query/struct.Condition.html) as a parameter.

 ## AND Condition